JavanHammer/Python-Portfolio/README.md

 # Python-Portfolio
-Collection of Python projects showcasing my skillset
+Collection of Python projects showcasing my skillset/n /n

-Contents and Guide:
+Contents and Guide:/n

 E3.1.py
 -This program calculates pay (including overtime) with a pay rate and hours worked input.